-The Preferred Series AC/HP Control can be installed in one of two configurations.
+The Performance Series AC/HP Control can be installed in one of two configurations.
 The control may be installed as a single-piece thermostat or it may be split into two pieces and mounted in separate locations.
 As a single-piece unit, all required wiring must be brought to the Equipment Control Module for connection to the terminal strip.
-In two-piece configuration, the Display Module can be mounted in the living space while the Equipment Control Module may be mounted in the living requires only two wires.
+In two-piece configuration, the Display Module can be mounted in the living space while the Equipment Control Module may be mounted near the indoor furnace or fan coil.
+Connection from the display to the Equipment Control Module requires only two wires.
 All other control wires are connected to the Equipment Control Module from the HVAC equipment.
 This configuration results in a slimmer display and locates the Equipment Control Module containing the switching relays away from the main living space where relay clicking will not be heard.